-After your visit to Meiji Jingu, enjoy a stroll around the adjacent Yoyogi Park followed by shopping and food in the surrounding neighborhoods, which include Harajuku, Omotesando, Shibuya and Shinjuku.
+After your visit to Meij-jingu, enjoy a stroll around the adjacent Yoyogi Park followed by shopping and food in the surrounding neighborhoods, which include Harajuku, Omotesando, Shibuya, and Shinjuku.

 Note on construction: In commemoration of the 100th aniversary of Meiji-jingu Shrine in 2020, the Meiji Jingu (also spelled "Meiji-jingu") Museum is under construction, and is set to open on October 26, 2019.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.